BillTheBest/advice/index.md

 ```

 This structure is rigid and highly dependent on parent logic.
 If you wanted to have a GroupedImageList (GroupedList + ImageList) you would have to re-arrange the hierarchy or duplicate code.
-The same holds for the CarouselImageList, carousel functionality already exists with CarouselList, so either you duplicate that code or create a subclass of CarouselList with images.
+The same problem exists for the CarouselImageList, which must duplicate carousel functionality which in this structure could potentially be

-What Advice.js does is breaks apart the functionality for each subclass and shares the functions via mixins.
-It also exposes all component methods and properties to add functionality.
-So the above structure would be represented as:
+a child of either ImageList or CarouselImageList, both choices resulting in code duplication.

+Advice enables better separation of inherited functionality by enabling the extraction of shared code and incorporation via mixins instead of through inheritance.
+Using Advice, the previous component structure can be restructured as:

 ```
                 _______________________ BaseList_________________________